 Taking Sprintec dosages can raise your risk of heart attack, stroke, or blood clots.
 You’re more at risk if you smoke or have high blood pressure, diabetes, or high cholesterol.
 As mentioned above, consult your doctor before taking Sprintec or Ortho Cyclen birth control pills.

-Taking Sprintec pills might affect other medications in your system or create alternative side affects.
+Taking Sprintec pills might affect other medications in your system or create alternative side effects.
 Keep a list of all medication products you use and ensure your doctor is aware.
 The doctor should approve your Sprintec dosage prior to use.

 Do not use Ortho Cyclen birth control if currently pregnant or recently had a baby.
-A Sprintec dosage can be passed through breast milk and can slow down the production of breast milk, so do not use birth control while breast feeding a baby.
+A Sprintec dosage can be passed through breast milk and can slow down the production of breast milk, so do not use birth control while breastfeeding a baby.

-Some risks of taking Sprintec tablets include:
+Some risks of taking birth control tablets include:

 - blood clots